 UF Health Clinic using TERRAZZCO EZPour Epoxy 158 epoxy terrazzo system

 “Poured-in-place terrazzo is one of the most durable floor systems you can purchase on the market today,” Boncosky said.
 “One of the benefits of having poured-in-place terrazzo floors is that the terrazzo is monolithically bonded to the substrate.
 When terrazzo is bonded to a slab, the concrete substrate will break before the bond between the slab and terrazzo breaks.
 Poured-in-place terrazzo also creates a seamless floor system, which is easier to maintain when compared to a tile floor with grout joints.”

 Keep in mind, however, that poured-in-place floors need to be ground and finished on-site and will require experienced tradespeople; that makes them more expensive and time-consuming.
 “Smaller projects may choose to go with terrazzo tile just based on budget and ease of installation.”
-Concord Terrazzo, along a variety of other manufacturers, can produce a variety of tile options.
+A variety of terrazzo manufacturers can produce a variety of tile options.
 Precast terrazzo tiles can be installed similarly to ceramic or stone tile.
 Like poured-in-place slabs, they can easily be designed in custom colors and patterns and are not limited to off-the-shelf products.

 Epoxy Terrazzo System Section Assembly Diagram

 Poured slabs generally are ⅜ of an inch thick, though this can vary, and slabs should be poured over a concrete base; they can also be poured over older terrazzo slabs.
 The slabs need to be ground and polished after curing, and the process requires specialty contractors to be done well.